 The title alone of this post is worthy of the post itself.
 So I’ll cut to the chase.
 I have lots of friends.
 But there are only certain ones with whom I’d share ‘Benedicts.’
 Because Benedicts fall into the category of Very.
 Special.
 Friends.
 Friends with whom you can share Very.
 Personal.
 Food.
 Examples of such include ice cream.
 And soup.
 And breakfast items.
 Foods that are runny and messy and gooey and sticky with drippy sauce all over the place.
 Yeah, you know what I’m talking about.
 You don’t just share them with anyone.
 Benedicts are sacred.

 Anyway, some Benedicts are served atop english muffins.
 Some atop croissants.
 And to fully experience the entire explosion of yumminess, you need to cut into the entire thing and savor the taste of the runny egg covered in sauce, cascading onto the bread, sopping up the potatoes in one voluptuous bite.
-Uh huh.
+You can also add smoked salmon slices for another twist.
+You just can't go wrong with runny, messy eggs.

 Sorry for the delay in finishing up the post.
 Had to go take a cold shower.
 But I’m back.